-COVID-19 Risk: The continuing spread of an infectious respiratory illness caused by the coronavirus (known as COVID-19) has caused volatility, severe market dislocations and liquidity constraints in many markets and may adversely affect the Portfolios' investments and operations.
-The outbreak was first detected in December 2019 and has subsequently spread globally.
-The transmission of COVID-19 and efforts to contain its spread have resulted in international and domestic travel restrictions and disruptions, closed international borders, resulted in enhanced health screenings at ports of entry and elsewhere, disruptions of and delays in healthcare service preparation and delivery, quarantines, event and service cancellations or interruptions, disruptions to business operations (including staff reductions), supply chains and consumer activity, as well as general concern and uncertainty that has negatively affected the economic environment.
-The impact of COVID-19 has negatively affected the worldwide economy, as well as the economies of individual countries, the financial health of individual companies and the market in general in significant and unforeseen ways.
+COVID-19 Risk: The impact of COVID-19 has negatively affected the worldwide economy, as well as the economies of individual countries, the financial health of individual companies and the market in general in significant and unforeseen ways over the period since the virus responsible for the global pandemic was first detected in December of 2019.
 On May 5, 2023, the World Health Organization declared the end of the global emergency status for COVID-19, and the United States subsequently ended the federal COVID-19 public health emergency declaration effective May 11, 2023.
 Although vaccines for COVID-19 are widely available, the full impact of COVID-19 and any current or future variants is currently unknown, and it may exacerbate other risks that apply to the Portfolios, including political, social and economic risks.
-Any such impact could adversely affect a Portfolio's performance and the performance of the securities in which a Portfolio invests.
-The impact of these events and other epidemics or pandemics in the future could adversely affect the Portfolios' performance.
+Any such impact could adversely affect a Portfolio's performance and the performance of the securities in which a Portfolio's performance.